foliea/old_c_projects/README.md

 Using C standard library was forbidden for some project so I reinvented the wheel a few times.

 I used to work on FreeBSD when I did this projects.
-Some are also working under other Linux/Unix environments, but unfortunatly some don't.
+Some are also working under other Linux/Unix environments, but unfortunatly not all of them.

 ## bsq